-We are open sourcing the code for our Bounty Protocol.
-A bounty protocol is a marketplace for developers to identify bugs in smart contracts that automation cannot detect.
-The Bounty Protocol has the potential to leverage software engineering talent from around the world to add an essential layer of infrastructure for blockchain security.
+We are open sourcing the code for the Quantstamp Bounty Protocol, a decentralized marketplace for developers to identify bugs in smart contracts that automation cannot detect.
+It uses the power of smart contracts and cryptocurrency to leverage software engineering talent from around the world to add an essential layer of infrastructure for blockchain security.

 Why we need it

 Over 250 million USD has been lost or stolen due to bugs in smart contract code.
-In order to scale the security of smart contract blockchains using automation, we created the Quantstamp Security Network.
+In order to scale the security of smart contract blockchains using automation, decentralized tools like the Quantstamp Security Network can be used.
 Although the Quantstamp Security Network detects vulnerabilities such as the re-entrancy bug that led to the DAO hack in 2016, there are certain bugs that currently only human auditors can detect.

 How it works